Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Overview

 This sample demonstrates an Angular single-page application (SPA) calling a ASP.NET Core web API secured with [Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview).
-It uses the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) to sign-in a users in the SPA and get a token for the web Api.
-The Web Api is protected using the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).
+It uses the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) to sign-in a users in the SPA and get a token for the web API.
+The Web API is protected using the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).

 > :information_source: To learn how to integrate a JavaScript Angular application with Azure AD,consider going through the recorded session: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)